snyssen/mother-of-all-infra/README.md

-# Snyssen's Mother of All Infra
+# Snyssen's "Mother of All Infra" repository

 This repository aims to group all of my personal infra config in a single place, mostly managed by [nix](https://nixos.org/).